Breast Augmentation

 • Under the breast (Inframammary fold incision)

-• Under the armpit (Transaxilary incision)
+• Under the armpit (Transaxillary incision)

-It is recommended that prior to the operation, in consultation and face to face contact and a medical check-up, clients must consult with a specializing surgeon to advise on the most suitable procedure.
-This includes: increase or balance the size of the breasts; restore breast volume, or restore the shape of breasts after a partial or total loss.
+It is recommended that, prior to the operation, clients undergo a medical check-up, face-to-face consultation, and consultation with a specialised surgeon to advise on the most suitable procedure.
+This includes:

 Clients must note that breast augmentation cannot correct significantly sagging or drooping breasts.
-If there is any degree of breast sagging often a breast lift is necessary, to achieve a good outcome.
+If there is any degree of breast sagging, often a breast lift is necessary to achieve a good outcome.
 This is performed in conjunction with this procedure.

 Hospital Admission